AlexArendsen/reptar/README.md

 # RepTAR
-Simple CLI Frontend for `tar`
+Simple CLI Frontend for extracting, viewing, and creating archive files.

 ## Synopsis

-RepTAR is a simple, easy-to-use frontend for extracting, viewing, and creating tarballs and zip files.
+RepTAR is a simple, easy-to-use frontend for extracting, viewing, and creating archive files.
 Support is provided for plain tar archives, as well as those compressed using gzip, bzip2, xz, lzip, lzop, lzma, and compress.
-Plain zip archives are supported as well.
+Plain zip and rar archives are supported as well.
 File extensions are interpreted automatically, eliminating the need to remember any pesky compression options or flags!